raspberrypilearning/electricity-generation/en/step_2.md

 ![image of background](images/electricity-starter-green-flag.png){:width="400px"}

-New Zealand produces a lot of their electricity using hydro power which is why there's a lot of blue in the example column graph above.
+New Zealand produces a lot of their electricity using hydropower, which is why there's a lot of blue in the column above.

 --- /task ---

-At the bottom of the Stage you'll see an empty key.
-The key will show all the resources even if they are not currently used in the graph.
-This is because countries are always changing how they produce electricity and there is a move towards using more renewable resources in future.
+At the bottom of the Stage, you'll see an empty key.
+The key shows all the resources, even if they are not currently used in the graph.
+This is because countries are always changing how they produce electricity, and there is a move towards renewable resources in future.

-Choose the colours that will represent each of the resources on your graph.
+Choose the colours to represent each of the resources on your graph.

 --- task ---

 Click on the **Costumes** tab of the **Non-renewable** sprite.
-In the centre of the **Paint editor** is a square that has no fill colour.
-Click on the **Fill** tool and choose a colour of your choice by altering the Color, Saturation and Brightness sliders.
+In the centre of the **Paint editor**, is a square that has no fill colour.
+Click on the **Fill** tool and choose a colour of your choice by altering the Color, Saturation, and Brightness sliders.

 ![image of Non-renewable sprite](images/non-renewable-sprite.png)